LSST Strong Lensing Science Collaboration

 Meetings and Communications

-We currently meet once a month (fourth Thursday) in a joint telecon with the DESC Strong Lensing Working Group, and have face-to-face sessions in the DESC meetings/workshops.
+We currently meet once a month (third Wednesday at 3pm UTC) in a joint telecon with the DESC Strong Lensing Topical Team, and have face-to-face sessions in the DESC meetings/workshops.

 We operate a listserv Collaboration mailing list which you will be automatically added to when becoming a member of the SLSC.
 (Note it is not possible to join this list without becoming a member of the SLSC first.)